crums-io/io-util/README.md

 (Btw, if anyone knows how to publish javadocs to github.com projects, please share how.)

+### Early performance results

+There's one write-heavy stress test for karoon.
+To run it

+`$ mvn clean test -Dtest=TStoreBigTest`

+This inserts 1M randomly generated 64-byte rows.
+Typical insertion rates are over 10,000 rows per second.
+Note that the randomness actually works against the store: more real world, lumpy data sets should perform better than what this test generates.

 ## Roadmap

 Looking beyond the immediate TODOs (such as testing the table iterators, and lots more testing)